 Growing Green Onions, Leeks and Shallots From Seeds

-Shallots (affiliate link) are the most varied species among the alliums discussed within this page, in reference to beginning growing methods.
-Growing shallots from the bulb is the most common and easiest method to begin with.
+Shallots are the most varied species among the alliums discussed within this page, in reference to beginning growing methods.
+Growing shallots from the bulb are the most common and easiest method to begin with.
 However, shallots grown from seed are thought by some growers to taste better based upon spending more time in soil.

 Starting shallot seedlings requires individual small cells of potting soil.
 Begin by dropping 2-3 seeds in each cell, then cover with a thin layer of compost or potting soil.
 We recommend you start shallot seedlings indoors by late winter.
 Finally, as with all seedlings, before transplanting fragile baby shallot plants outdoors, be sure to acclimate the plants over the course of a week.